briantbutton/plebgpio/README.md

 ### Program Operation

-o run a program, put its base 35 digit into `/etc/pleb/gpio/prog`.&nbsp; When a program is running, values in the individual LED files (e.g. `led1`) are ignored.&nbsp; Programs do not affect button operation &mdash; that continues per normal.
+To run a program, put its base 35 digit into `/etc/pleb/gpio/prog`.&nbsp; When a program is running, values in the individual LED files (e.g. `led1`) are ignored.&nbsp; Programs do not affect button operation &mdash; that continues per normal.